 Big fish are known to venture down into the depths and stage near the mouths of creeks where they can catch unsuspecting smaller fish that might wander down into deeper water to also avoid the storm.

-It can be a challenge to find bass before or after a storm, but there are some proven bass fishing tactics that make it easier to pick up bites at these times.
+It can be a challenge to find bass before or after a storm, but some proven bass fishing tactics make it easier to pick up bites at these times.

 After a storm, it’s best to fish in deep water with trick worms or any other lure that’s capable of reaching the depths where bass will go to find refuge from the heavy rains and winds.